npkav/nk_s4_qap1/README.md

 - I try to keep each method focused on a single responsibility
 - I try to follow a layered architecture, keeping each layer in a separate package

+## Difficulties
+I had trouble with GitHub Actions to the point of trying it on another repo entirely.
+I used AI for this in an attempt to understand but still am unsure about the implementation.

 ## Technologies Used
 - Java
 - Maven